alexwlchan/alexwlchan.net/src/projects.md

     The storage service is the preservation repository for Wellcome’s digital collections.
     It uploads files to cloud storage providers like Amazon S3 and Azure Blob, and ensures the integrity and correctness of the files.
     I was part of the team that built the original storage service, and I handle ongoing maintenance and debugging.
+    Recently I’ve been working on documentation and a demo, so that other institutions can try running the storage service.
   </dd>

   <dt><a href="https://developers.wellcomecollection.org/catalogue">Catalogue API</a></dt>